 If you experience more than one load coming from a particular shipper and going to a particular receiver that has shifted or is damaged, it might be a good idea to see if there is some preventive measure that can be taken to avoid problems in the future.

 Be careful not to overwork yourself to the point of making yourself ill, such as with heat exhaustion or heat stroke.

-If you have a choice regarding the type of freight you want to haul, you can avoid the problems associated with pallet-wrapped loads by driving a different kind of truck.
+If you have a choice regarding the type of freight you want to haul, you can avoid the problems associated with pallet-wrapped loads by hauling a different kind of trailer.